sso66/eagletonlabs-browserify-node-js/src/data_io/buffer/README.md

 > manipulate data in a buffer structure.
 > The buffer module is global, so you do not need to use require() function to access it.

-> Buffered data is stored in a structure similar to that an array, but it it store outside the
+> Buffered data is stored in a structure similar to that an array, but it is stored outside the
 > normal V8 heap in raw memory allocations - RAM.
 Therefore, a buffer cannot be resized.

 > When converting buffers to and from strings, you need to specify the explicit enconding -